krbullock/vlad-unicorn/README.txt

 == TASKS:

+start_app, stop_app::   Vlad's built-in tasks to start and stop the application
+                        processes, adapted for Unicorn.

-reload_app::            Reload unicorn (in case `preload_app = true`).
+reload_app::            Reload unicorn (in case <tt>preload_app == true</tt>).
-                        If this is the case, you have to adapt your `before_fork` hook so it kills the old unicorn master and workers. cf "Getting started with unicorn"[http://codelevy.com/2010/02/09/getting-started-with-unicorn.html]
+                        If this is the case, you have to adapt your +before_fork+ hook so it kills the old unicorn master and workers.
+                        Cf. "Getting started with unicorn"[http://codelevy.com/2010/02/09/getting-started-with-unicorn.html].

 == LICENSE: